mathiasertl/django-ca/docs/source/settings.rst

 are only run once.

 DJANGO_CA_STARTUP_CACHE_CRLS
     Set to ``0`` if you don't want to run :command:`manage.py cache_crls` on startup.

 DJANGO_CA_STARTUP_CHECK
-   Set to ``0`` if you don't want to run :command:`manage.py check` (see Djangos `system check framework
-   <https://docs.djangoproject.com/en/dev/ref/checks/>`_ on startup.
-This will save a second or two in
-   container startup time.
+    Set to ``0`` if you don't want to run :command:`manage.py check` (see Djangos :doc:`django:ref/checks`) on startup.
+This will save a second or two in container startup time.

 DJANGO_CA_STARTUP_COLLECTSTATIC
     Set to ``0`` if you don't want to run :command:`manage.py collectstatic` on startup.

 DJANGO_CA_STARTUP_MIGRATE
     Set to ``0`` if you don't want to run :command:`manage.py migrate` on startup.

 DJANGO_CA_STARTUP_REGENERATE_OCSP_KEYS
     Set to ``0`` if you don't want to run :command:`manage.py regenerate_ocsp_keys` on startup.

 DJANGO_CA_STARTUP_WAIT_FOR_CONNECTIONS
     A space-separated string in the form of ``hostname:port``, for example ``db.example.com:5432``.
 If set, the startup script will make a TCP connection attempt until the connection succeeds.
 This can be useful to ensure that the main application does not start unless other systems are running.

     This is useful if the startup script is configured to run other ``manage.py`` commands that require access to the database.
 Note that the :doc:`Compose setup </quickstart/docker_compose>` already asserts that via healthcheck commands.

 DJANGO_CA_STARTUP_WAIT_FOR_SECRET_KEY_FILE
     Set to ``1`` to wait for the secret key file to be created elsewhere.
 This is used in the Compose setup to ensure that one container generates and writes a secret key to a file and the other containers then read that file.

 .. _settings-django-ca-databases: